nil2022/nil2022/README.md

   - Job Portal: An online platform for job seekers and employers to connect.
   - Food Order App: An application for ordering food from restaurants. -->

-- 🌱 I’m currently learning **Nest.Js, React.js, Next.js, Typescript, and TypeORM**           to enhance my skills and expand my knowledge.
+- 🌱 I’m currently learning **Nest.Js, React.js, Next.js, Typescript, PrismaORM and TypeORM**           to enhance my skills and expand my knowledge.

 - 👯 I’m looking to collaborate on **NodeJS/NestJS Apps, RESTful APIs, ExpressJS Apps, Git, and HTML.**